Lady Saso

 Lady Saso is said to be the mother of Hyeokgeose of Silla first introduced in Samguk Yusa.
-Also known as the Sacred Mother of Mt.
-Seondo (Hangul: 선도산), legends say she was a princess from the Buyeo royal family.
+Also known as the Seondosan Seongmo, legends say she was a princess from the Buyeo royal family.
 She gave birth to Hyeokgeose of Silla.
 Later, she was honored as great king (queen regnant) (Note: In Korean Language, a queen regnant is called a yeowang (여왕, "female king").) by King Gyeongmyeong.

 Outline

 The following description is from the Samguk Yusa (Memorabilia of the three Kingdoms), volume 5, clause 7.